Non-archimedean tame topology and stably dominated types: Lifting paths

-\<{rem} \rm Let $f: U \to V$ be a continuous definable map with finite fibers.
-Let $p$ be an unramified point, i.e. suppose $p$ has a neighborhood above which $f$ is topologically \'etale.
-Then, viewing $p$ as a simple point of $\std{V}$, it has a neighborhood $W$ such that $f \inv (W) = \union_{i=1}^m W_i$, with $f| W_i$ injective.
-For general $\std{V}$-points this may not be true, for instance for the generic point of ball. \>{rem}

-\<{lem} Let $f: X \to Y$ be a finite morphism between varieties over a valued field.
+\begin{lem} Let $f: X \to Y$ be a finite morphism between varieties over a valued field.
 Let $c: I \to \std{Y}$ be a path, and $x_0 \in \std{X}$.
-If $\std{f}: \std{X} \to \std{Y}$ is topologically \'etale above $ c(I)$, then $c$ has at most one lift to a path $c': I \to \std{X}$, with $c'(i_I)=x_0$. \>{lem}
+If $\std{f}: \std{X} \to \std{Y}$ is topologically \'etale above $ c(I)$, then $c$ has at most one lift to a path $c': I \to \std{X}$, with $c'(i_I)=x_0$. \end{lem}

 \prf Let $c'$ and $c''$ be two such lifts.
-So $\{t: c'(t)=c''(t) \}$ is definable.
-It contains the initial point, and is closed by continuity.
-So it suffices to show that if $c'(a)=c''(a)$ then $c'(a+t)=c''(a+t)$, for sufficiently small $t<0$.
-This is clear since $(c',c'')$ maps into the (closed) complement of the diagonal. \eprf
+The set $\{t: c'(t)=c''(t) \}$ is definable, it contains the initial point, and is closed by continuity.
+So it suffices to show that if $c'(a)=c''(a)$ then $c'(a+t)=c''(a+t)$, for sufficiently small $t$, which is clear by openness of the diagonal. \eprf